 While any injury you suffer in an accident can be hard to manage, traumatic brain injuries (TBIs) are especially difficult to diagnose and treat.
 Additionally, brain injuries are extremely debilitating to your long-term health.
 Even a minor concussion could impact your ability to work and enjoy hobbies in the short term.
 More severe injuries can lead to permanent losses of cognitive and motor function that fundamentally change your life.

-If you sustained brain trauma due to someone else’s negligence, you should reach out to a Lewisburg traumatic brain injury lawyer from Ostroff Injury Law as soon as possible to discuss your legal options.
+If you sustained brain trauma due to someone else’s negligence, you should reach out to a Lewisburg traumatic brain injury lawyer from Ostroff Godshall Injury and Accident Lawyers as soon as possible to discuss your legal options.
 Even if you are unsure whether your situation warrants a lawsuit, discussing your options with a seasoned catastrophic injury attorney can help protect your best interests.

 Founding Partner Jon Ostroff has significant experience successfully handling brain trauma cases.
 In a past case, Jon represented a client who was driving on Route 6 in upstate Pennsylvania, when she struck the side of a tractor-trailer.
 Our client sustained a traumatic brain injury and complex fractures to her face.
 Even though she broadsided the vehicle at full speed and had no memory of the collision, we won a $5.7 million award on her behalf.
 If you or a loved one suffered a head injury in an auto or truck accident, reach out to us today.